mascaldotfr/CoRT-dc/README.md

 - a bot that displays BZ status changes and next BZs, with countdowns (live @ https://discord.gg/DXDWKnZ2mw)
 - a bot that displays bosses respawn time, with countdowns (live @ https://discord.gg/SBzmeycYdT)

 It's released under the MIT License.
-Due to various issues with auto publishing announcements through a third party bot, the interaction changed and is now using discord.py itself instead of webhooks.
-See also the `legacy` branch.

-I hope to document the setup later, as there is some changes.

----

-**OLD DOCUMENTATION, SEE LEGACY BRANCH**

-# CoRT-dc

-This includes all Discord stuff for Champions of Regnum, as of now:

-- a bot that displays BZ status changes and next BZs, with countdowns (live @ https://discord.gg/DXDWKnZ2mw)
-- a bot that displays bosses respawn time, with countdowns (live @ https://discord.gg/SBzmeycYdT)

-It's released under the MIT License
+A former version using webhooks can be found in the `legacy` branch of the repo.

 ## Deployment

-While i currently host that stuff, i would recommend, if you're capable to do so, to self host these bots.
+While I currently host that stuff, I would recommend, if you are capable to do so, to self host these bots.
 They use very little resources and are not permanent (launched through `cron`), making them able to work on tiny VPSes with 128MB of RAM and 2GB disk space.